Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints

 \item[{\rm($\Delta$)}] Let $x_0\in(a,b)$ and define functions $X_k:(a,x_0]\to\bb C^2$ recursively by

 There exists a number $N\in\bb N_0$ such that

 \end{itemize} If $H\in\bb H$, we denote by $\Delta(H)$ the smallest non-negative integer $N$ such that \eqref{A2} holds. \end{definition}

-It was proved in \cite[Lemma~3.12]{kaltenbaeck.woracek:p4db} that this definition is justified, namely that the validity of {\rm($\Delta$)} and the number $\Delta(H)$ do not depend on the choice of~$x_0$ (for {\rm(I)} and {\rm(HS)} this is trivial to check).
+It is proved in \cite[Lemma~3.12]{kaltenbaeck.woracek:p4db} that this definition is justified, namely that the validity of {\rm($\Delta$)} and the number $\Delta(H)$ do not depend on the choice of~$x_0$ (for {\rm(I)} and {\rm(HS)} this is trivial to check).

 Notice that, for $H\in\bb H$, we always have $\Delta(H)>0$.
 This follows since we assume limit point case at $a$.
 Namely, for each $x_0\in(a,b)$, the constant function $(0,\,1)^T$ belongs to $L^2(H|_{(a,x_0)})$ by {\rm(I)}, and hence the constant $(1,\,0)^T$ cannot be in this space.